How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 • Surveys & Interviews: Speak directly with potential users to uncover pain points.

-• Competitor Analysis: Analyze competitors' offerings to identify gaps or areas of improvement.
+• Competitor Analysis: Analyze competitors to identify unmet needs.

 Consistent with the lean development methodology, audience research can be simple and inexpensive.
 You don’t necessarily need to pay for survey software or market research to uncover helpful clues about your audience's wants and needs.
 Cost-effective tools like social media polls, direct outreach, and free industry reports can all be useful.